 Who is eligible for the Colonel Job Shadowing Program?

-Freshmen and sophomore level students are eligible to participate.
+Freshmen and sophomore level students are eligible to participate, others if opportunities are available.

 When does job shadowing occur?

 How do I become a shadow?

-Students may submit an application, beginning February 4, 2019 (and are accepted throughout the semester).
+Students may submit an application at the beginning of each semester (and are accepted throughout).
 Students may complete multiple shadowing sessions during their tenure as CBA students.

 Who are professional role models?